 Blue Ridge Float Trips

-Trips are taken on the Toccoa River around Blue Ridge, GA or on the Tuckasegee River outside of Franklin, NC.
+Trips are taken on the Toccoa River around Blue Ridge and Dial, GA.
 We use western-style drift boats or rafts depending on where we fish.
 Either water craft will handle up to two anglers plus the guide.
 We have the ability to float up to six anglers on a trip.
-We offer either Half Day or Full Day floats on the Toccoa River or a Full Day on the “Tuck”.
+We offer either Half Day or Full Day floats on the Toccoa River.
 Guides carry coolers of ice water on all float trips and lunch is included on all Full Day floats.

 Locals refer to the section above the lake as the "Upper" or "Upper Toccoa".
 During the Fall and Winter months, we float the "Upper" through some beautiful meandering to white cascading waters.
 This part of the river has a constant changing of scenery throughout.
 During this time of the year, this section of river produces high numbers of netted fish at times and has some trophy sized fish lurking about.
 Our prime months for fishing the "Upper" is from November through May depending on the water level, and includes a mile section of Delayed Harvest on National Forest lands.